 Attorneys often receive psychiatric, psychological, and other mental health evaluations—progress notes, medical records, education records, employment records, witness reports, police reports, and depositions.

 Psych Record Reviews assists attorneys in proving or disproving claims of negligent or intentional infliction of emotional distress & pain and suffering.
 When convergent data are available, further assessment of the claimant is generally not necessary.

 Dr. Lerner provides detailed document annotations and executive summaries that address the extent of a plaintiff's emotional and functional problems.
 Data can be instrumental in determining whether an event was the proximate cause of the plaintiff's alleged difficulties.

-Document review empowers plaintiff and defense counsel to:
+Record review empowers plaintiff or defense counsel to:

 • identify strengths and weaknesses in clinical documentation,